Tyractyl/Panel/README.md

 Tyractyl® is a free, open-source game server management panel built with PHP, React, and Go.
 Designed with security in mind, Tyractyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.

-This is a fork of Pterodactyl with modernized UI and custom branding.
+This is a modern game server management panel with custom branding and enhanced UI.

 ## Project Structure